miltoncandelero/pixi-elementals/source/includes/_12-recipes-resize.md

 The keen-eyed of you might have noticed that when we create our `Application` object we have a line that says `resolution: window.devicePixelRatio || 1` but what does that mean?
 The standard for screens was set to 96 dpi (dots per inch) for a long time and we were happy until the Apple nation attacked with their _Retina Display_ that had twice as many dots per inch, thus if `devicePixelRatio` was equal to 1 it meant _96 dpi_ and if it was equal to 2 it was _Retina display_.
 And then the world kept moving forward, adding more and more dots per inch, in seemingly random amounts so `devicePixelRatio` started reporting decimal numbers left and right: everything as a factor of that original  _96 dpi_.

+There is the complementary line that says `autoDensity: true` and that is meant for the `InteractionManager`.
+It makes it so that DOM and CSS coordinates (and thus, touch and mouse coordinates) match your global pixel units.

 By letting feeding the `Apllication` constructor the `devicePixelRatio` we render our game in a _native resolution_ for the displays dpi, resulting in a sharper image on devices that have more than _96 dpi_ but at the cost of some performance since we are effectively _supersampling_ every pixel.